SystemsApproach/book/applications/multimedia.rst

 SDP also plays an important role in conjunction with the Session Initiation Protocol (SIP).
-With the widespread adoption of Voice over IP (i.e., the support of telephony-like applications over IP networks) and IP-based video conferencing, SIP is now one of the most important members of the Internet protocol suite.
+With the widespread adoption of Voice over IP (i.e., the support of telephony-like applications over IP networks) and IP-based video conferencing, SIP is now one of the more important members of the Internet protocol suite.

 SIP